Can You Buy Travel Insurance After Booking Travel and Flights?

 Beyond the standard timing requirements, each company has unique rules worth knowing:

-• BHTP (Berkshire Hathaway) Offers some of the fastest claims processing in the industry, but their best benefits require purchase within 14 to 21 days.
-Their ExactCare plans include primary medical coverage, meaning they pay first without waiting for your health insurance.
+• BHTP (Berkshire Hathaway) offers some of the fastest claims processing in the industry, but its best benefits require purchase within 14 to 21 days.
+Its ExactCare plans include primary medical coverage, meaning they pay first without waiting for your health insurance.

-• Travel Guard Provides good basic coverage even for late purchases, but their Preferred and Deluxe plans offer significantly better trip interruption benefits (150% vs 100% of trip cost) only for early buyers.
+• Travel Guard provides good basic coverage even for late purchases, but its Preferred and Deluxe plans offer much better trip interruption benefits (150% vs. 100% of trip cost) only for early buyers.

-• World Nomads Unique in the industry for flat-rate pricing regardless of age, making them especially valuable for older travelers.
+• World Nomads is unique in the industry for flat-rate pricing regardless of age, making it especially valuable for older travelers.
 You can buy coverage up to departure without penalty, though some benefits still have timing requirements.

-• Tin Leg Offers primary medical coverage on their higher-tier plans, which means faster claim payments.
-Their timing requirements vary by plan, with Luxury and Platinum plans having stricter purchase windows.
+• Tin Leg offers primary medical coverage on its higher-tier plans, which means faster claim payments.
+The timing requirements vary by plan, with Luxury and Platinum plans having stricter purchase windows.

-• Travel Insured International Includes children 17 and under for free on select plans when parents buy coverage.
-They require purchase within 14 to 21 days for pre-existing condition waivers depending on the plan.
+• Travel Insured International includes children 17 and under for free on select plans when parents buy coverage.
+Depending on the plan, pre-existing condition waivers require purchase within 14 to 21 days.

 Travel Insurance Buying Timeline Recommendations